jquach-law/desserts/README.md

 Run ```Dessert.xcodeproj```

 ## Project Structure
-There are three folders: 'Model' for data, 'Views' for UI views, and 'DessertsTests' for unit testing.
+* 'Model' folder for data
+* 'Views' folder for UI views
+* 'DessertsTests' folder for unit testing

 ## Previews
 'ContentView' shows the full preview of the application